oopsdan/Weather-App/README.md

 # Weather App
-A simple weather app made with oopsdan, I used openweather API.
+A simple weather app, I used openweather API.